LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 1. With the multiple ways we find for collecting `container cpu` is there a difference in the actual data collected? can we get different results?
 1. Is there a parsable friendly format for `cpu metric` collection?

-We are going to work out these questions by examples, first we create `dockerfile` which can fully stress a single cpu core `Dockerfile`:
+We are going to work out these questions by examples.
+First we create `Dockerfile` which can fully stress a single cpu core:

 ```bash
 FROM ubuntu